lu-kup/sorting-api/README.md

 ### Unit tests

-In order to run unit tests, use the following command while in directory `sorting-api`.
+In order to run unit tests, use the following command while in the directory `sorting-api`.
 ```bash
 dotnet test
 ```